“Ezege Maybach”: Phyno spends N33m in 2 hours in Chiefpriest's bar, video trends

-Phyno Shows Up in New N800million Maybach, Splashes $20K in 2 Hours in Chiefpriest’s Restaurant
+Phyno Shows Up in New Maybach, Splashes $20k in 2 Hours in Chiefpriest’s Restaurant

 - Nigerian socialite Cubana Chiefpriest had the attention of many after he spoke about Phyno’s visit to his restaurant

-- The businessman shared a video of the moment Phyno showed up in his reportedly N800m new Maybach
+- The businessman shared a video of the moment Phyno showed up in his new Maybach worth millions of naira

 - Speaking further, he revealed the enormous amount of money the Ezege crooner spent on drinks by barely hanging out for 2 hours